clairehwcho/luxbox/README.md

 ## Description
 This project aims to provide a centralized platform for frequent luxury goods purchasers to buy brand items easily and quickly.
 The platform is designed to be user-friendly and provide a seamless shopping experience for customers.
 This project involves creating a collaborative MERN-stack single-page application that utilizes a MongoDB back end, a GraphQL API, Stripe API and an Express.js and Node.js server, as well as a React front end.
 The application will incorporate user authentication with JWT to create a user-focused platform.
 Agile development methodologies such as GitHub for code storage, project management tools, and Git branch workflow will be utilized for feature and bug fixes.

+You can check out the deployed application from [HERE](https://luxbox-b3b38e53281d.herokuapp.com/).

 ## Table of Contents

 - [LuxBox MERN App](#luxbox-mern-app)